 "Transporter" means either the pipeline delivering or receiving Gas at a Delivery Point in a Transaction.

-Representations and Warranties As a material inducement to entering into this Agreement, including each Transaction, each Party, with respect to itself, hereby represents and warrants to the other Party continuing throughout the term of this Agreement as follows: (i) there are no suits, proceedings, judgments, rulings or orders by or before any court or any governmental authority that materially adversely affect its ability to perform this Agreement or the rights of the other Party under this Agreement, (ii) it is duly organized, validly existing and in good standing under the laws of the jurisdiction of its formation, and it has the legal right, power and authority and is qualified to conduct its business, and to execute and deliver this Agreement and perform its obligations under the same and each Transaction, and all regulatory authorizations have been maintained as necessary for it to legally perform its obligations hereunder, (iii) the making and performance by it of this Agreement is within its powers, has been duly authorized by all necessary action on its part, and does not and will not violate any provision of law or any rule, regulation, order, writ, judgment, decree or other determination presently in effect applicable to it or its governing documents, (iv) each of this Agreement and each Transaction when entered into constitutes a legal, valid and binding act and obligation of it, enforceable against it in accordance with its terms, subject to bankruptcy, insolvency, reorganization and other laws affecting creditor's rights generally, and with regard to equitable remedies, to the discretion of the court before which proceedings to obtain same may be pending, (v) there are no bankruptcy, insolvency, reorganization, receivership or other arrangement proceedings pending or being contemplated by it, or to its knowledge threatened against it, and (vi) it is not in a disparate bargaining position with the other Party.
+Representations and Warranties As a material inducement to entering into this Agreement, including each Transaction, each Party, with respect to itself, hereby represents and warrants to the other Party continuing throughout the term of this Agreement as follows: (i) there are no suits, proceedings, judgments, rulings or orders by or before any court or any governmental authority that materially adversely affect its ability to perform this Agreement or the rights of the other Party under this Agreement, (ii) it is duly organized, validly existing and in good standing under the laws of the jurisdiction of its formation, and it has the legal right, power and authority and is qualified to conduct its business, and to execute and deliver this Agreement and perform its obligations under the same and each Transaction, and all regulatory authorizations have been maintained as necessary for it to legally perform its obligations hereunder, (iii) the making and performance by it of this Agreement is within its powers, has been duly authorized by all necessary action on its part, and does not and will not violate any provision of law or any rule, regulation, order, writ, judgment, decree or other determination presently in effect applicable to it or its governing documents, (iv) each of this Agreement and each Transaction when entered into constitutes a legal, valid and binding act and obligation of it, enforceable against it in accordance with its terms, subject to bankruptcy, insolvency, reorganization and other laws affecting creditor's rights generally, and with regard to equitable remedies, to the discretion of the court before which proceedings to obtain same may be pending, (v) there are no bankruptcy, insolvency, reorganization, receivership or other arrangement proceedings pending or being contemplated by it, or to its knowledge threatened against it, (vi) it is not in a disparate bargaining position with the other Party, (vii) it or its guarantor, if any, has assets of $5,000,000 or more according with GAAP, and (viii) it has knowledge and experience in financial matters that enable ot to evaluate the merits and risks of this Agreement.

 Operations and Delivery Scheduling Requests.
-Not later than one Business Day prior to the earlier of Buyer's or Seller's Transporter's nomination deadline for the first Gas Day of each Month during a Period of Delivery, Buyer agrees to provide to Seller facsimile notice of the quantities Buyer requests Seller to Schedule for each Gas Day of such Month.
+Not later than one (1) Business Day prior to the earlier of Buyer's or Seller's Transporter's nomination deadline for the first Gas Day of each Month during a Period of Delivery, Buyer agrees to provide to Seller facsimile notice of the quantities Buyer requests Seller to Schedule for each Gas Day of such Month.
 Should Buyer desire to change the requested quantities Scheduled, Buyer shall provide to Seller facsimile notice thereof not later than 9:00 am C.T. on the Business Day prior to the earlier of Buyer's or Seller's Transporter's nomination deadline for the applicable Gas Day.
 In the event the nomination or Scheduling deadline of a Transporter conflicts with these notification dates, Buyer and Seller agree to modify the notification dates accordingly.
 Scheduling requests to Seller will be accepted at the telephone number and shall be confirmed by facsimile as set forth in Exhibit "A."